Staff and Board

 Catherine created Servant’s Retreat I in 2001 which was the first non-tangible skills weekend intensive for slaves/ submissives/ bottoms.
 She offers SRII, Nine Fold Path Seminar, and Foundations in Mastery from coast to coast.
 She is known for life changing weekend seminars.
 She received the Pantheon of Leather Business of the Year award in 2006.

 Gayle Rubin is a noted and widely published scholar of gender and sexuality studies, and of leather history and social life.
 She has taught at the University of California Santa Cruz, the University of California Berkeley, and Harvard University.
-She is currently Associate Professor of Anthropology and Women’s Studies at the University of Michigan.
+She is currently Associate Professor of Anthropology and Women’s and Gender Studies at the University of Michigan.
 She has been involved in LGBTQ archival preservation since the late 1970’s.
 She was a founding member of the Gay, Lesbian, Bisexual, Transgender Historical Society and served in the initial Board of Directors of the Leather Archives & Museum from 1992-2000.
-She currently serves on the Board of Governors of the Leather Hall of Fame.
+She has also served on the Board of Governors and the Selection Committee of the Leather Hall of Fame.
+She is the Official Historian and Board Member Emeritus of the Leather and LGBTQ Cultural District in San Francisco.

 As a community activist Gayle was one of the founders of Samois, the first lesbian SM organization in 1978, and she helped found the Outcasts in 1984.
 She was engaged in the early years of the National Leather Association and participated in the Dallas Conference in 1988.
 In 1991 she was the first woman to judge a major national gay make title contest (Mr. Drummer.)
 She was named NLA Woman of the Year in 1988, the 1992 Pantheon of Leather Forbearer, and a Leather Archives & Museum Centurion in 2000.
 She received the 2000 NLA-I Lifetime Achievement Award, was presented with the key to the Folsom Street Fair in 2014, and in 2015 was given the Leather Alliance Philip M. Turner Lifetime Achievement Award.
 In 2017 Gayle was awarded an Exiles patch.